isirode/DrawingLines2D/DEVELOPER.md

     - Using Git's submodules : not familiar with it, could work without to have to fork the dependencies
     - Using Unity's package system : would need to fork the projects which don't have a package.json, less interactive
     - There is some project on the web for this, also, it seems : not familiar with them
+  - [ ] WebGL automated build
+    - It takes a long time to build
+    - It takes a long time to switch the build's target platform